 The three decade-old U.S.-Japan alliance faced a major turning point in 1990, as the Cold War wound down and bilateral trade competition was peaking.
 For all the tensions and uncertainties, the allies broadened and deepened ties throughout the next quarter century.
 As the world faces another major turning point, and as the new U.S. administration takes office, it is useful to reassess and recalibrate the alliance.

-Carnegie’s James L. Schoff will present the findings of his new report, Uncommon Alliance for the Common Good: The United States and Japan After the Cold War.
+Carnegie’s James L. Schoff presented the findings of his new report, Uncommon Alliance for the Common Good: The United States and Japan After the Cold War.
 In addition to surveying progress, the report outlines what’s possible for the alliance in a changing international landscape.
-NHK Washington Bureau Chief Masayoshi Tanaka will moderate.
-Carnegie President William J. Burns will offer opening remarks.
+NHK Washington Bureau Chief Masayoshi Tanaka moderated.
+Carnegie President William J. Burns offered opening remarks.

-Copies of the report will be available at the event.
+Copies of the report were available at the event.